Skip to menu Skip to content Skip to footer

 Something that's changed over the last 20 years is that now there are two-way conversations between brands and consumers.
 Before, brands would talk to you through a commercial, which is an example of one-way communication.
 These days, there's a way for consumers to talk to brands directly via social media, and brands actually listen to what consumers have to say.

 Social media has definitely changed how people engage and socialise with each other over the last few years.
-One statistic I read recently is that 15–25-year-olds spend at least 8 to 12 hours a day on their phones.
+Australians spend an average of 5 hours and 20 minutes on social media every week, according to recent Deloitte research.
 So, for me, instead of capturing someone’s attention for 30 seconds to tell a story or inform them about a brand, it's about how I stop their thumb from scrolling to be able to deliver that message.

 How we use AI in advertising to captivate audiences